NikhilGupta20/Training-Management-Portal/README.md

 ## 📞 Support

-For technical support or queries regarding the training portal, contact the NCRB Training Division.
+For technical support or queries regarding the training portal, contact the developer Nikhil Gupta and NCRB Training Division.

 ---